Karibib Private School

 Karibib Private School (KPS) is a private school in Karibib in the Erongo Region of central Namibia.
 It offers a hostel that caters for its learners from kindergarten to grade 12.

 The school is divided into two phases, phase 1 and phase 2.
 Academically learners in phase 1 are only allowed to pass with 45% or more in their subjects and should not fail more than one subject.
-For the phase 2 learners to continue with grade 11, they need to have 30 points in their grade 10.
+For the phase 2 learners to continue with grade 11, they need to have 30 points in their grade 10 exams.